noptic/nail-core/spec/NailApi.to.coffee.md

 [NailApi].to
 ============
 This function creates one or more new classes.
-It accepts an object containing class definitions as it´s last parameter.
+It accepts an object containing class definitions as the last parameter.

 Definitions
 -----------